body-clock/wiki_diptych/README.md

 # wiki_diptych

 This script gets a random image from 2 different random wikipedia articles.
-It joins the article titles together and attaches the photo to a tweet.
+It joins the article titles together and attaches the photos to a tweet.